drbergman/PhysiPKPD/README.md

 ### PD parameters <a name="pd_pars"></a>
 The PD dynamics in PhysiPKPD work by the target cell type accumulating damage over time due to internalized substrate.
 Thus, for each (substrate, cell type)-pairing, a PD model must be specified.
-There are two models for this currently implemented in PhysiPKPD: damage accumulates based on concentration/amount of the internalized substrate.
+There are two models for this currently implemented in PhysiPKPD: damage accumulates based on either concentration or amount of the internalized substrate.
 By default, PhysiPKPD will assume concentration is being used.
 To specify this model, create a string parameter called `S_on_C_pd_model` with value selected from the following table: